penumbra-zone/penumbers/README.md

 See context in https://github.com/penumbra-zone/dex-explorer/issues/55.
 After configuring that information, run `just dev` again in the nix shell, and you should have events visible.

+## Coingecko API

+The application uses the Coingecko API to fetch the current price of the shielded tokens.
+You can set the API key by setting the environment variable `COINGECKO_API_KEY`.
+`export COINGECKO_API_KEY=CG-xxxxx`

 ## Deployment